Proof of a conjectured spectral upper bound on the chromatic number of a graph: Introduction

 Let $G=(V,E)$ be a simple graph of order $n$ with vertex set $V=V(G)$ and edge set $E=E(G)$.
 The \emph{adjacency matrix} of $G$ is the $n\times n$ $0$--$1$ matrix $A(G)=[a_{ij}]$, where $a_{ij}=1$ if $v_i$ is adjacent to $v_j$ and $a_{ij}=0$ otherwise.
 The eigenvalues of $A(G)$ are called the \emph{eigenvalues} of the graph $G$.
 Since $A(G)$ is symmetric, all eigenvalues are real; we list them as

 The \emph{chromatic number} of a graph $G$, denoted by $\chi(G)$, is the least number of colors needed to color $V(G)$ so that adjacent vertices receive distinct colors.
 There has been extensive research on the connection between eigenvalues and the chromatic number of a graph.
-Wilf~\cite{W67} proved that $\chi(G)\le 1+\lambda_1(G)$, with equality if and only if $G$ is a complete graph or an odd cycle.
+Wilf~\cite{W67} proved that $\chi(G)\le 1+\lambda_1(G)$.
+For connected graphs, equality holds if and only if $G$ is a complete graph or an odd cycle.
 Hoffman~\cite{H70} showed that $\chi(G)\ge 1-\frac{\lambda_1(G)}{\lambda_n(G)}$.
 Elphick, Tang and Zhang~\cite{ETZ26} proved lower bounds on chromatic numbers in terms of $p$-energies, which substantially generalize the Hoffman bound.

 We use the following notation.
 Let $K_n$ (resp.~$O_n$) denote the complete (resp.~empty) graph on $n$ vertices; note that $O_n = nK_1$, the disjoint union of $n$ isolated vertices.
 For two vertex-disjoint graphs $H_1=(V_1,E_1)$ and $H_2=(V_2,E_2)$, their \emph{disjoint union} is